infinum/frontend-handbook/JavaScript/Next-js.md

 ### Higher order components

-From react docs HOC-s are _function who takes components and returns a new component_.
-They are used when we need to re use some component logic.
+From react docs HOC-s are **functions which take components and returns a new component**.
+They are used when we need to re-use some component logic.

 ### withAuth

-Simple HOC which checks if user is authenticated.
-If not user is redirected to login
+`withAuth` is simple HOC which checks the user is authenticated.
+If not user is redirected to the login page.

 ```jsx
 import * as React from 'react';